OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 ## ASE Usage ##

 The AFU ASE is a server-client simulation environment.
-The AFU RTL is the server process and the software application compiled and linked to the  OPAE ASE library is the client process.
+The AFU RTL is the server process.
+The software application compiled and linked to the  OPAE ASE library is the client process.
 Communication between server and client uses named pipes.
 The ASE abstracts most of the simulation infrastructure.
 You do not need to modify it.